King of the Ring (1999): Storylines

+The event featured a total of 15 professional wrestling matches, one untelevised match, four shown during Sunday Night Heat and the remaining 10 matches broadcast live on PPV.

-The main feud heading into King of the Ring was between Stone Cold Steve Austin and The McMahons (Vince McMahon and Shane McMahon) in a handicap ladder match.
+The main feud heading into King of the Ring was between "Stone Cold" Steve Austin and The McMahons (Vince McMahon and Shane McMahon) in a handicap ladder match.
 The storyline began at WrestleMania XV, when Austin won the WWF Championship from The Rock.
 The following months, Vince and Shane had been feuding with each other when Shane took control of The Corporation and later revealed that he was the mastermind behind his sister Stephanie McMahon's abduction at the hands of The Undertaker and his Ministry of Darkness.
 At the time, Shane and Undertaker joined forces to form the Corporate Ministry.
-The previous month at Over The Edge, Austin lost the WWF Championship to Undertaker after Shane who served as special referee made a quick three count to ensure Undertaker the victory.
+The previous month at Over the Edge, Austin lost the WWF Championship to Undertaker after Shane, who served as a special guest referee, made a quick three count to ensure Undertaker the victory.

 Three weeks later, it was revealed that the Corporate Ministry served a "greater power" whom they were taking orders from behind the scenes.
-After Undertaker and Austin's title match ended in a no contest, the Ministry dropped to their knees in the ring and the greater power emerged from the back and revealed himself to Austin who was tied up in the ring ropes.
-The following week, the greater power was revealed as Vince McMahon who explained that his face turn was a plot to screw Austin out of the WWF Championship.
+After Undertaker and Austin's title match ended in a no contest, the Ministry dropped to their knees in the ring and the greater power emerged from the back and revealed himself to Austin, who was tied up in the ring ropes.
+The following week, the greater power was revealed as Vince McMahon, who explained that his face turn was a plot to screw Austin out of the WWF Championship.
 Linda and Stephanie appeared on the stage and Stephanie berated Vince and Shane for using her to get to Austin.
-Linda then announced that she had stepped down as the CEO of the WWF and has hand-picked her successor, which was revealed to be Stone Cold.
-Austin announced as CEO that he would be facing the McMahons in a handicap match at King of the Ring.
-A week later, after Austin dumped cow manure into Vince's office at the WWF headquarters, Vince announced the match would be a ladder match with 100% ownership in a briefcase hanging high above the ring.
+Linda then announced that she had stepped down as the chief executive officer of the WWF and had hand-picked her successor, which was revealed to be Austin, who announced that he would be facing the McMahons in a handicap match at King of the Ring.
+A week later, after Austin dumped cow manure into Vince's office at the WWF headquarters, Vince announced the match would be a ladder match with 100% ownership of the WWF in a briefcase hanging high above the ring.
 The following week, Austin defeated Big Boss Man in a singles match to ensure there would be no interference from the Corporate Ministry.